skmtrn/docker-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+I know what I can run.
+Imma vim master, you are a total disaster.
 In the project directory, you can run:

 ### `npm start`